I remember a friend reacting with shock when he saw the backpack I was bringing for a whole year of traveling in Southeast Asia.

 This is packing hack for making the carry-on life work.
 It has two sides – one for dirty clothes and one for clean.
-I have been using the same packing cube and stuffing it to the brim for the last five years and it barely shows any wear and tear.
+I have been using the same packing cube and stuffing it to the brim for the last eight years and it barely shows any wear and tear.
 Though there are plenty of brands out there, I can only wholeheartedly recommend this one from Eagle Creek.

-REI no longer makes the backpack that I bought five years ago, but their bags are all high-quality.
+REI no longer makes the backpack that I bought eight years ago, but their bags are all high-quality.
 I know because I have abused this one for years on end, so if you have an REI anywhere near you, pop in and try a few on with weight.

 Though I recommend this Osprey bag on my gear lists because it’s the best alternative, I would much rather that you go and try on a backpack in person than buying through my affiliate link.
 It’s so important to make sure that it fits your body and that it also feels good when it’s heavy.
 This thing is going to be your turtle shell, so it’s got to be comfortable!
 Here are some of the best backpacks for women for further reference.